abby-baskind/YoE/README.md

 ### Present: 1-15-1995 to 12-15-2014

 I selected the last 20 years of the model.
+Using the historical simulation.

 ### Past: 1-15-1850 to 12-15-1879